 Report: Here's What The Feds Can Do To Cut Drug Prices

-Drug prices are too high and we'd better do something about it.
-That's the nutshell conclusion of a 201-page report from the National Academies of Sciences, Engineering and Medicine.
+Drug prices are too high, and we had better do something about it.
+That is the nutshell conclusion of a 201-page report from the National Academies of Sciences, Engineering and Medicine.

 "High and increasing costs of prescription drugs coupled with the broader trends in overall medical expenditures, which now equals 18 percent of the nation's gross domestic product, are unsustainable to society as a whole," says Norman Augustine, the former CEO of defense contractor Lockheed Martin and the chair of the committee that conducted the study released Thursday.

-The sentiments were echoed Wednesday by President Trump's nominee to lead the Department of Health and Human Services.
+The same sentiments were expressed Wednesday by President Trump's nominee to lead the Department of Health and Human Services.

 "Drug prices are too high," said Alex Azar in a hearing before the Senate Health Education and Labor Committee.

 But the National Academies didn't stop there.
-The independent advisory group's report lists dozens of suggestions of what U.S. officials could do to rein in those rising prices.
+The independent advisory group's report lists dozens of suggestions for what U.S. officials could do to rein in those rising prices.
 Many have been tossed around Washington for years.
 And given the power of the pharmaceutical lobby — it has spent more than $200 million on lobbying so far this year, according to the Center for Responsive Politics — few of them are likely to be implemented soon.

 Here's a rundown of key recommendations:

-Allow the federal government to negotiate drug prices and refuse to cover some expensive medications.
+Allow the federal government to negotiate drug prices and refuse to cover some expensive medications

-This idea is not new, and President Trump himself has advocated for allowing the government, through Medicare, to negotiate lower prices for the drugs it buys.
+This idea is not new, and Trump himself has advocated for allowing the government, through Medicare, to negotiate lower prices for the drugs it buys.
 But doing so would take an act of Congress.

-Current U.S. law prohibits Medicare officials from interfering in the negotiations between drug makers and the insurance companies that administer Medicare's prescription drug program.
+Current U.S. law prohibits Medicare officials from interfering in the negotiations between drugmakers and the insurance companies that administer Medicare's prescription drug program.

-Medicare accounts for about 29 percent of all prescription spending, so bringing that purchasing power under one roof could give it the ability to force drug makers to slash their list prices.
+Medicare accounts for about 29 percent of all prescription spending, so bringing that purchasing power under one roof could give it the ability to force drugmakers to slash their list prices.

 The National Academies report points out that the government negotiates or sets prices in almost every other industry where it is a buyer, including defense equipment, uniforms and even stationery.